AntczakEI/stellarliftapp/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 ## Running deserves a little extra attention

-The old version of this site had a separate article specifically about drinking after running.

-The basic principles are the same as after any exercise, so they are better kept together here.

-Running can still deserve extra attention because longer outdoor runs can produce substantial sweat loss, particularly when heat and humidity increase.
+Longer outdoor runs can produce substantial sweat loss, particularly when heat and humidity increase.

+The same basic post-exercise hydration principles still apply:

+* consider how much fluid you lost
+* account for environmental conditions
+* replace larger deficits gradually
+* include sodium when sweat losses are substantial
+* pay more attention when another training session is coming soon

-## After a short easy run
+### After a short easy run

 Imagine: